 Raspberry Blueberry Coconut Popsicles

-Now that I am a grown-up, I like to create my own homemade popsicles.
+Now that I am a grown-up, I like creating homemade popsicles.
 What do I want in a homemade popsicle?
-I want healthy and pure ingredients.
-And lots of fruit.
-As in Raspberry Blueberry Coconut popsicles.
+I like healthy and pure ingredients and lots of fruit, such as Raspberry, Blueberry, and Coconut popsicles.

-I have also teamed up today with some of my favorite bloggers to share lots of great homemade popsicle recipes.
-Be sure to scroll to the bottom of the post to see their amazing ideas!
+Today, I also teamed up with some of my favorite bloggers to share many great homemade popsicle recipes.
+Be sure to scroll to the bottom of the post to see their unique ideas!

 Popsicle

 Have you ever made homemade popsicles?
-They are very easy to make and if you make them yourself you can be sure they are made from healthy ingredients.
-And by the way, healthy ingredients make the best popsicles.
+They are straightforward to make; if you make them yourself, you can be sure they are made from healthy ingredients.
+By the way, healthy ingredients make the best popsicles.

 Berry Coconut Popsicles

-I have always wondered how the first popsicle came about, so I did a little research.
+I have always wondered how the first popsicle came about, so I researched.
 As it turns out, in 1905, eleven-year-old Frank Epperson left a cup filled with powdered soda, water, and a stirring stick on his San Francisco porch.
-That night, low temperatures caused the mixture to freeze, and a summertime staple was born.
+Low temperatures caused the mixture to freeze that night, and a summertime staple was born.
 Today, two billion popsicles are sold every year.
-With that many popsicles sold, you would think I could find a store-bought popsicle that I love.
+With that many popsicles sold, you would think I could find a store-bought popsicle I love.
 But no luck.

-(I probably need to add here that I am not sure if San Francisco ever gets below freezing temperatures, so this story may not be true.)
+(I probably need to add that I am unsure if San Francisco ever gets below-freezing temperatures, so this story may not be accurate.)

 Rasp-Blueberry Coconut Popsicles

-I was amazed at how many popsicle recipes are out there.
-Some are made with simple syrup and fruit, others are made with alcohol.
-I found some with edible flowers and not so edible large pieces of fruit.
+I was amazed at how many popsicle recipes there are.
+Some are made with simple syrup and fruit, others with alcohol.
+I found some with edible flowers and not-so-edible large pieces of fruit.

 raspberry blueberry homemade popsicles

-In the end, I made up my own recipe with my two favorite fruits … raspberries and blueberries.
-And my favorite flavor … coconut!
+Ultimately, I made up my recipe with my two favorite fruits: raspberries and blueberries, and my favorite flavor: coconut!
 Yum.

 popsicle mold

-Making homemade popsicles is a pretty easy task.
+Making homemade popsicles is pretty straightforward.
 The first thing you need is a popsicle mold.
 I did some research and found what I liked on Amazon.
-It’s the Onyx Stainless Steel Popsicle mold and it’s reasonably priced.
+It’s the Onyx Stainless Steel Popsicle Mold, and it’s reasonably priced.

-After you put the berry mixture into the cups, add the lid and sticks.
+Add the lid and sticks after you put the berry mixture into the cups.
 Freeze for 4 – 6 hours.
-To remove the popsicles from the holder, run the mold under cold water but be sure to turn the mold while doing so.
+To remove the popsicles from the holder, run the mold under cold water, but be sure to turn the mold while doing so.
 (Don’t use hot water.
-I tried it and it melts the popsicles which means you have to freeze them again.
+I tried it, and it melts the popsicles, meaning you must freeze them again.
 Ugh.)

 The creamy base for my popsicles is coconut milk and unsweetened coconut yogurt.
-They are the perfect ingredients for a delicious popsicle.
-The fruit is all fresh and I chose to use raspberries and blueberries.
-You can, of course, use almost any fruits you want.
+These are the perfect ingredients for a delicious popsicle.
+The fruit is all fresh, and I used raspberries and blueberries.
+Of course, you can use almost any fruit you want.

 Raspberry Blueberry Coconut Popsicles 1

-To get the “ombre” effect, I added very little berry mixture into the cream base and poured one popsicle into the mold.
+To get the “ombre” effect, I added a minimal berry mixture into the cream base and poured one popsicle into the mold.
 Then I added some more berry mixture and poured another.
-I did this until all six popsicle molds were full and each popsicle had more berry mixture than the others.
+I did this until all six popsicle molds were full, and each popsicle had more berry mixture than the others.

 Yield: 12 - 16 popsicles